rackerlabs/rackspace-how-to/content/cloud-servers/preparing-data-disks-on-linux-cloud-servers.md

         Command (m for help):

-8. Enter `w` to write the partition, as shown in the following example:
+8. Enter `w` to write the partition, as shown in the following example along with the output:

         Command (m for help): w